General counsel role and job description

-You’ve joined the business as their general counsel.
+So, you’ve joined a company as their general counsel.
+What next?

 What is a general counsel?

-A general counsel (GC) is an in-house legal role that sits at the executive level within a business.
-Alongside ownership of day-to-day legal work, the general counsel will likely be responsible for influencing business strategy as it relates to legal and risk, and building a wider team of lawyers.
+A general counsel (GC) provides in-house legal advice for a company, diminishes legal risk and ensures that there is a high standard of legal compliance across the business.
+In addition, the general counsel is likely to be responsible for influencing business strategy, as it relates to legal and risk, and building a wider team of lawyers.
+The GC usually sits at the executive level within a business and has a managerial role.

-• Partnering with HR or people & talent teams to address and resolve employee-related issues
+• partnering with HR or people & talent teams to address and resolve employee-related issues; and

-GCs joining an established legal team will also be responsible for managing the team, mapping out the team structure, and making a case for headcount as the business grows and changes.
+GCs joining an established in-house legal team will also be responsible for managing said team.
+This may include mapping out the team structure or making a case for headcount as the business grows and changes.

 Book a personalized demo